Welcome

 Previous Efforts

 In past years, we had two main experimental projects located at Yale.
 One was a search for the permanent electric dipole moment (EDM) of the electron.
 The electron EDM can only exist if the laws of physics violate time-reversal and parity symmetries.
-The existence of such an EDM at a measurable level is predicted by a number of particle-physics theories beyond the standard model of electroweak interactions, such as Supersymmetry.
+The existence of such an EDM at a measurable level is predicted by several particle-physics theories beyond the standard model of electroweak interactions, such as Supersymmetry.
 The other project was a study of the Casimir force.
 This is a force between two bodies due to quantum vacuum fluctuations around and in between these bodies.
 We used a torsion pendulum apparatus to study this force under various conditions.
 The Casimir measurement apparatus is still functional, awaiting a new project.